 Do you replay the happy moments of the relationship to make you feel good about it?
 Do you use them as reasons to continue on with him/her?
 If so, it’s a sign your current relationship isn’t how you want it to be.
 The more we live in the past memories and/or a self-created future, the more we are living in a self-created reality.
 This is dangerous since it’s not reflective of the actual state of the relationship.

-Remember your relationship with the person exists in the current moment.
+Moving on from a relationship is not easy.
+However, remember your relationship with the person exists in the current moment.
 Not in the past.
 Past memories should remain as memories and not as a reason to stay together.
 Your decision on whether to stay with the person should be based on your current feelings for him/her, the actual state of the relationship and the future you see with him/her.

 2. When the relationship brings you more pain than joy.